ooni/ooni.org/content/post/not-quite-network-censorship.md

 the level of cooperation and support from the UPX team, even if we are not their customers.

-Unfortunately the recursive DNS nameserver still responds with the
+Unfortunately, the recursive DNS nameserver still responds with the
 <tt>SERVFAIL</tt> error code and the issue [affects lots of Brazilian
 networks](https://atlas.ripe.net/measurements/10203306/#!probes), although not
 all of them: and this is an indicator that it *may* be a possible